Founder and Chief Executive Officer

 Bryan is passionate about incorporating promising robotics technology into products and systems that will improve safety and productivity while enhancing people’s lives.
 While at Carnegie Mellon University’s National Robotics Engineering Center (NREC), Bryan managed a portfolio of the center’s largest commercial programs, including autonomous mining trucks for Caterpillar.
 In 2007, Bryan led software engineering for Tartan Racing, Carnegie Mellon’s winning entry in the DARPA Urban Challenge.
 Bryan departed NREC and joined the Google self-driving car team in 2011 to continue the push toward making self-driving cars a reality.
 While at Google, Bryan was responsible for the development and manufacture of their hardware portfolio, which included self-driving sensors, computers and several vehicle development programs.
+He is the co-host of the No Parking Podcast, a show dedicated to demystifying and building trust in self-driving cars.
+In 2021, Bryan was appointed to the University of Pittsburgh’s Board of Trustees and the PNC Financial Services Group Board of Directors, where he sits on the Board’s Technology Subcommittee and its Special Committee on Equity and Inclusion.
 Bryan graduated from the University of Pittsburgh with a bachelor’s degree in computer engineering in 2002.